-How to Get a Social Security Card While Living Abroad
+How Can I Get a Social Security Card While Living Abroad?

-How to Get a Social Security Card While Living Abroad
+How Can I Get a Social Security Card While Living Abroad?

-You can get a Social Security card while overseas by applying through a Federal Benefits Unit (FBU) at designated US embassies or consulates.
-The process takes 3-4 weeks and requires original documents plus Form SS-5-FS.
+You can apply for a Social Security card while living overseas.
+Apply through a Federal Benefits Unit (FBU) at a designated U.S. Embassy, or at any U.S. Embassy or Consulate if no FBU is available in your country.
+The process typically takes 3-4 weeks through an FBU and requires original documents, as well as Form SS-5-FS.

 Related Article: Do Expats Get Social Security?